dsmrreader/dsmr-reader/docs/data_integrity.rst

 Pitfalls
 --------
 - SD cards' lifespan in this project vary from several weeks to some years, depending on the quality of the storage and the interval of telegrams sent by you smart meter.
 - Backups are created daily, but rotated weekly!
-So it's possible that, at some point, the backups get corrupted as well since they get overwritten each week.
+So it's possible that, at some point, the backups get corrupted as well since they're overwritten each week.
 And eventually they will get synchronized to Dropbox as well.